 - create this method's call expression and make it a template fragment (Ctrl-Shift+F):

-- add reference-macro for method name in method call expression - we'll retrieve the method declaration from the method mapping label:
+- add reference-macro for method name in method call expression:

-This time both labels "Hello" and "MPS!" are correctly added to the content pane.
-We're done!
+This time labels "Hello" and "MPS!" are not added to content pane - good.

 Our last task in this demo will be to add these labels as children components to our 'white panel'.